 The hospital has a formal acute pain service that provides specialized and invasive methods of pain relief to patients after surgery and all other acute and acute on chronic pain conditions.
 It is available 24 X 7.
 The doctor can be contacted on mobile number 931077622.
 The Department also specializes in providing pain relief care in difficult acute pain problems such as management of patients already taking strong analgesics for cancer and chronic non-malignant pain, and those who are problem drug users.
 A standard multimodal approach to pain management utilising non-drug and drug interventions together is followed.
 Paediatric, geriatric, and day care patients are given utmost priority and are managed with an extra effort.
 There is also a provision of continuity of pain control after discharge.

-Apart from offering postoperative pain services we also offer management of other types of acute pain like chest trauma, burn treatments etc. We are uniquely qualified because of our knowledge of the neurophysiology, pathophysiology, pharmacology, and anatomic pathways involved in the modulation of acute pain.
+Apart from offering postoperative pain services we also offer management of other types of acute pain like chest trauma etc. We are uniquely qualified because of our knowledge of the neurophysiology, pathophysiology, pharmacology, and anatomic pathways involved in the modulation of acute pain.

 Every patient enrolled in APS is assessed at least once a day by a consultant anaesthesiologist.
 ‘Pain rounds’ are taken by resident anaesthesiologists at least twice a day and as and when required.
 Any problems/queries are sorted out on the rounds.
 Although good quality analgesia is a worthwhile humanitarian and ethical goal in its own right, however, it is only the means to an end: the improvement of surgical outcome.